alimomennasab/hate-speech-agent/README.md

 - Train and host a custom hate speech classification model.
 - Add classification results (label, confidence) in the database alongside inputs.
 - Support batch classification for multiple texts.
+- Same for spam.
+- More detailed input logging in Postgres.

 ---